Impossible Princess: Singles

 Minogue wanted to introduce the album in a way that would intrigue and surprise the public.
 "Some Kind of Bliss" was chosen as the lead single in September 1997.
 David Mould directed the music video shot in the Desert of Tabernas in Spain; it features Dexter Fletcher as Minogue's lover.
 Released a week after Diana's death, "Some Kind of Bliss" was a commercial disappointment: it peaked at number 22 in the UK, Minogue's first single to not reach the top 20 there.
 It reached number 27 in Australia, and number 46 on the New Zealand Singles Chart, her last charting release there in the 1990s.

 The second single was "Did It Again", released on 24 November 1997 with the B-side "Tears".
 Minogue promoted the single heavily on television in the UK, which led to it peaking at number 14 on the UK Singles Chart in December where it remained for another six weeks.
 In Australia, it peaked at number 15 and lasted 17 weeks in the top 50, one of her longest spanning singles on the chart.
 Petro Romanhi directed the accompanying music video shot in London, in which Minogue portrays four different versions of herself: SexKylie, CuteKylie, IndieKylie, and DanceKylie.
 "Breathe", Minogue's final single under Deconstruction, was released on 9 March 1998 featuring mixes from Sash! and Todd Terry.
 Welsh film director Kieran Evans directed the accompanying music video in which Minogue floats in an airspace of spiral effects.
 The single reached number 23 in Australia and inside the top 20 in the UK.

 Because of popular demand, "Too Far" was released on 12" vinyl in May 1998 as a promotional single.
-Two remixes were made for the single: a Brothers in Rhythm remix that contains new vocals and adlibs from Minogue, and an europop remix by Junior Vasquez.
+Two remixes were made for the single: a Brothers in Rhythm remix that contains new vocals and adlibs from Minogue, and a Europop remix by Junior Vasquez.
 "Too Far" was planned to be the final single and was to be released commercially as a vinyl triple pack, but these plans were scrapped.
 Instead, "Cowboy Style" was released as the album's final single, with "Love Takes Over Me" on the B-side, on 5 October 1998 and distributed only in Australia.
 It was not released in the UK because of Minogue's departure from Deconstruction in November.
 Owing to a limited number of issued formats, the track only charted for a single week at number 39 on the Australian regional top 50.